ZinYY/QuickPrompt_AlfredWorkflow/readme_en.md

 2. Type keywords to search for desired prompts (supports both English and Chinese)
 3. Select the prompt, and it will be automatically inserted at the beginning of the text

+## Features

+-   Global hotkey `Command + .` for instant access
+-   Multiple preset scenarios:

+    -   🔠⇨🔠 Academic English Writing Polish
+    -   📚 Bibtex Citation Format
+    -   🔠⇨🀄️ English to Chinese Translation (Academic)
+    -   ... ...

+-   Automatically cache the last search results

+-   After installation the workflow, you can customize prompts by modifying the `Workflows -> QuickPrompt -> Script Filter` in Alfred.

 ## Search Tips

 -   Supports both English and Pinyin search:
     -   "polish" - for writing polish prompts
     -   "bibtex" - for citation format prompts
     -   "translate" or "fanyi" - for translation prompts
     -   "code" - for code explanation prompts

 ## Author